 Grant Holicky 39:09

-so let’s shift a little bit playing off what Rob’s talking about with the snow.
-What different activities do you guys do in your off season?
+So, let’s shift a little bit – playing off what Rob’s talking about with the snow – what different activities do you guys do in your off-season?
 Like, does training come back right to the bike right away and only the bike?
 Do you do a little more running?
 Do you use you some skiing?
 Like, what do you do that’s different?

-Madigan Munro 39:24
+Madigan Munro 39:25

 I definitely do some skiing when I can.
 I love skiing.
 So whether it’s like downhill skiing or some backcountry skiing, I’m all for that.
-Definitely incorporating that in a little bit of running and hiking, but not too much.
-And then sometime in the gym too, I think is definitely a heavier gym season in the off season.
+Definitely incorporating that in – a little bit of running and hiking, but not too much and then sometime in the gym too, I think is definitely a heavier gym season in the off season.
 And

 Rob Pickels 39:43

-Madigan Munro 39:50
+Madigan Munro 39:49

 Rob Pickels 39:53

-you started cross when you were 1716, in that range.
-And I remember cross nationals in Louisville.
-Well, you were with one of our coaches, guy named Michael Robson, to those who are familiar, and you know, it’s kind of like Matty’s first cross nationals, and it was really muddy, and Robinson’s like, a very good technical rider.
-And he was like, okay, Maddie, I’m gonna go down this hill really fast.
-And you’re like, Okay, Coach.
-And he’s like, it’s gonna be real fast.
-You’re like, it’ll be fine.
-And it was like, That’s right.
-She’s like, used to hurtling down mountain like, like, we’re going 20 in the mud.
-It’s no big deal.
-Yeah?
+Because I remember, you started cross when you were 17…16, in that range?
+And I remember cross nationals in Louisville, you were with one of our coaches – guy named Michael Robson to those who are familiar, and you know, it’s kind of like Maddie’s first cross nationals and it was really muddy, and Robinson’s like, a very good technical rider and he was like, “okay, Maddie, I’m gonna go down this hill really fast” and you’re like, “Okay, Coach”.
+And he’s like, “it’s gonna be real fast”, you’re like, “it’ll be fine”.
+And it was like, “That’s right, she’s, like, used to hurtling down mountain at – like, like, we’re going 20 in the mud.
+It’s no big deal.”

-Madigan Munro 40:27
+Madigan Munro 40:26

-Grant Holicky 40:32
+Grant Holicky 40:30

-this is softer than snow.
+“This is softer than snow.”

-Noah Granigan 40:33
+Noah Granigan 40:34

-Yeah?
-Are other people breaking?
+Are other people braking (laughs)?

 Grant Holicky 40:38